 A loan that was removed from default because the borrower made nine voluntary, reasonable, and affordable monthly payments within twenty days of the due date during ten consecutive months.

 To pay back money you borrowed by making scheduled payments to a loan holder or servicer.

 The maximum time period over which you must repay your federal student loan.
 The repayment period may range from 10 years to 30 years, depending on loan amount, loan type, and repayment plan.

 A plan set up and agreed upon between a borrower and lender that determines the amount you pay each month and the number of payments you must make.

 An allowance for the cost of housing and food while attending college or career school.

 Satisfactory Repayment Arrangement

-Agreement between the debtor and the account holder detailing the terms of repayment.
+Agreement between the debtor and the account holder of a defaulted loan detailing the terms of repayment.

 Standard Repayment Plan